cryostatio/cryostatio.github.io/get-started/index.md

 [comment]: # TODO explain how to configure SSL and auth for JMX, or link to external docs

-In a real scenario you should enable both SSL and authentication on your application.
+It is recommended that you enable both SSL and authentication on your application.
 You can then [trust the certificate](/guides/#add-a-trusted-certificate) and [store the credentials](/guides/#store-credentials).

 Depending on your application or its framework, you may set these flags directly in a `Dockerfile` entrypoint, an environment variable, or similar.
 This may or